Skip to main content

 One of the biggest benefits of DHT reported in the study is the increased flexibility the technology provides to both physiotherapists and patients.

-- We see that digital health technology provides greater flexibility in how physiotherapy services can be offered.
-This makes it easier for patients to receive treatment without having to travel long distances, explains Martinsen.
+“We see that digital health technology provides greater flexibility in how physiotherapy services can be offered.
+This makes it easier for patients to receive treatment without having to travel long distances,” explains Martinsen.

-Technological challenges and need for training
+Technological challenges and training needs

 Although many physiotherapists are positive about the use of digital technology, the study points to challenges.

-In addition, the study points out that a lack of training in the use of DHT is an obstacle for many.
+In addition, the study points out that lack of training in the use of DHT is an obstacle for many.

 Positive future for DHT in physiotherapy